 You do not need to specifically work in the field of mathematics to participate, provided your video focuses on the mathematical aspects of your work.

-Employees of the National Academies and their immediate families or those living in the same household as a National Academies employee are not eligible to enter this competition.
+Employees of the National Academies, members of BMSA, and immediate families or those living in the same household as a National Academies employee or BMSA member are not eligible to enter this competition.

 How will videos be judged?